 Hey!
 Did you get a chance to taste my Spicy Pineapple Pork when it was available at the hot bar at Whole Foods Market stores in January of 2018?

-Apparently, it was a big hit: I got a bunch of emails asking where to find the recipe.
-Surprise: it’s brand new!
-This Spicy Pineapple Pork is actually a riff on my classic Kalua Pig recipe, but I never bothered to publish the step-by-step instructions…until now.
+This Instant Pot Spicy Pineapple Pork was actually a riff on my classic Kalua Pig recipe, but I never bothered to publish the step-by-step instructions…until now.
 For those of you who demanded a simplified home-kitchen version of this succulent dish that can be made in your trusty Instant Pot, it’s your lucky day!

 This Whole30-friendly pork stew is savory, pineapple-y, a tad spicy, and so dang easy to make in a pressure cooker.
 If you don’t love spicy food, make sure you remove the ribs, pith, and seeds from the serrano peppers—or just leave ’em out entirely.
 Conversely, you can crank up the heat even more by adding cayenne pepper to the dried spices or increasing the amount of serrano peppers.
 The leftovers taste great simply reheated (I plop ’em in my Instant Pot and cook for 2 minutes under high pressure) or fried crispy in a skillet.